Seven dead in Bangladesh's election anniversary protests

-DHAKA Three people have been killed in Bangladesh, bringing to seven the number of deaths since protests over a disputed election turned violent earlier this week.

-Two people were shot dead when police and armed protesters began firing in the southern district of Noakhali late on Wednesday, police said.
+Police said they opened fire on armed protesters in the southern district of Noakhali on Wednesday night.
+Two people were shot and killed in the clash, according to a police official, but he said they were not killed by police bullets, despite media reports to the contrary.

+"We had to open fire when the protesters started firing after torching a number of vehicles and smashing some shops," police official Mohammad Ainul Haq told Reuters.

-It was unclear who fired the shots that killed them.
-The main opposition Bangladesh Nationalist Party (BNP) said the victims were its supporters.
-Police official Mohammad Ainul Haq told Reuters they were bystanders.
+The main opposition Bangladesh Nationalist Party (BNP) said the victims were its supporters, but Haq said they were bystanders.

-Separately, police said an auto-rickshaw passenger was attacked and killed by anti-government protesters in the central district of Sirajganj, also on Wednesday.
+Separately, police said an auto-rickshaw passenger was attacked and killed by anti-government protesters in the central district of Sirajganj, bringing the death toll to seven in violence that began on Monday, the first anniversary of an election rejected by the opposition.

-Four people were killed on Monday, during protests held on the first anniversary of a disputed election.
-The BNP boycotted that election, and its leader, Begum Khaleda Zia, has called for Prime Minister Sheikh Hasina to step down and a new election to be held.
-Hasina has refused to step down.

-On Thursday, police filed a sedition case against Khaleda's son, Tareque Rahman, her political heir-apparent, for making abusive statements.
-Those included calling Sheikh Mujibur Rahman, the country's founding leader and Hasina's father, an enemy of Bangladesh and friend of Pakistan.
+Prime Minister Sheikh Hasina and opposition leader Begum Khaleda Zia have been locked in a stand-off all week, as Khaleda, whose BNP boycotted last year's vote, has called for fresh elections under a neutral administration and Hasina has refused to step down.

 The prime minister denounced the BNP leadership's calls for protest.